wimspaargaren/information-retrieval-project/idea document/ideadocument.md

 <s>– a coarse-grained business plan;</s>

-– Flow diagram of major system components, and mockups of any user-facing interfaces (crowdworkers and end-users)
+– Flow diagram of major system components, and mockups of any user-facing interfaces (crowdworkers and end-users) - Thom

 – your planned evaluation and success metrics. - Ruben
-– Further expand on project idea with more detailed explanation of uses for different stakeholders(See company story in pitch folder)
+– Further expand on project idea with more detailed explanation of uses for different stakeholders(See company story in pitch folder) - Daan

 The project idea documents must be delivered by Week 4.